Little Lever: Toponymy

-Lever is derived from the Old English laefre, which means place where the rushes grow.
+Lever is derived from the Old English laefre, which means "place where the rushes grow".
 The township was recorded as Parua Lefre in 1212, from the Latin, parva meaning little.
-The name was recorded in several ways, Lethre in 1221, Leuere in 1278, Leuir in 1282, Leuer in 1291 and Leyver in 1550.
+The name was recorded in several ways: Lethre in 1221, Leuere in 1278, Leuir in 1282, Leuer in 1291 and Leyver in 1550.

 Manor

-The manor of Little Lever was part of the barony of Manchester and during the Middle Ages was governed by the manorial land holder, the Baron of Manchester.
-Records show that in the time of Henry II, a parcel of land within the manor, consisting of one moiety was rented to Alexander son of Uvieth for a ½ mark and a hawk (12d).
+The manor of Little Lever was part of the barony of Manchester, and during the Middle Ages it was governed by the manorial land holder, the Baron of Manchester.
+Records show that in the time of Henry II, a parcel of land within the manor, consisting of one moiety, was rented to Alexander son of Uvieth for a half mark (6s 8d) and a hawk (12d).

 In 1212, the village was assessed as four oxgangs of land and was held in moieties, but the name of the tenant is not listed.
 In 1227 Adam de Radcliffe was called upon by Robert Grelley, the Baron of Manchester to perform suit every two weeks at his court of Manchester regarding the village of Little Lever.
 In 1246 the lord of the manor was recorded as Leising de Lever.

 During the next hundred years, the de Lever family took control of the moieties.
 In around 1320, the manor was jointly controlled in homage by William de Ratcliffe and William de Lever.
 This homage each year amounted to 4d and a fee of 6s 8d and 1s for provision of future for the sergeant and foresters, a total of 8s.
 Several cases were brought before courts by family members trying to take control of the manor.
-A settlement in 1331, found in favour of Adam, son of Ellis de Lever and the family line was settled.
-There are no records about the ownership until 1448, when Henry Lever the elder owed rent of 25s (£1.25p) on the village.
+A settlement in 1331 found in favour of Adam, son of Ellis de Lever, and thus the family line was settled.
+There are no records about the ownership until 1448, when Henry Lever the elder owed rent of 25s on the village.

 In 1623 the Bubonic Plague killed a third of the village population.

 By 1666, the village had sixty hearths liable to tax.
-Records show the land used for agriculture and the main landowner was John Andrews, who had the only large house in the village which contained 9 hearths.
-The manor house, Little Lever Hall, built of wood and plaster was destroyed in the 18th century.
-It was a seat of the Levers in 1567 and after that the Andrews who inherited the Lever's estate in Rivington.
+Records show the land used for agriculture, and the main landowner was John Andrews, who had the only large house in the village which contained 9 hearths.
+The manor house, Little Lever Hall, built of wood and plaster, was destroyed in the 18th century.
+It was a seat of the Levers in 1567, and after that the Andrews who inherited the Lever's estate in Rivington.